pixlie/dwata/README.md

 ## Communications: managed

-One app for your emails, calendars, files, Slack and much more.
+One app for your emails, calendars, contacts, files, Slack, blogs and much more.
 Blazing fast search, offline access for unlimited accounts.

 Open source and runs on your laptop for complete privacy. dwata **does not** send any data (not even product analytics) outside your computer without your explicit permission.